 The truth was that I was working to complete tasks.
 I had little foundation to help me develop solid reasoning for my design solutions.
 In short, I had no clear design philosophy.

 A design philosophy comes from studying more than design

 Working in startups and small agencies, I learned to work closely with business units that forced me to think outside of the design discipline.
 I quickly learned how to pitch my work from angles that address business needs, as well as human needs.
 While I am still formulating a clearer design philosophy, I have constructed a list of the five disciplines that have helped to broaden my perspective.

 Designers increasingly have a seat at the table.
 In some cases, designers are leading influential companies.
-At IBM, we are expected to be the catalyst that will help transform a hundred-year-old company in a highly competitive cloud computing market.
-To truly communicate our value, we have to understand how designing user-centered solutions addresses the values and goals of our company.
+At IBM, we are expected to be the catalyst that will help transform a hundred-year-old company into a highly competitive cloud computing market.
+To truly communicate our value, we have to understand how designing user-centered solutions address the values and goals of our company.

 Here is a good foundation article that outlines how to identify and align business and experience design goals.

 Build Awareness of Culture and Context

 UX is a study of how people interact with technology.
 As we look into behaviors, then we start to examine culture.
 Designers, who have an appetite for learning the complexity of culture, context, and communication, will be better prepared to leverage technology to enhance how people interact and communicate.

 Geert Hofstede is a great start.
 His work has helped me build a framework of culture, context, and communication.